SCA Health: Advocate Health Care

 In 2015, Advocate Health Care and SCA entered a joint venture to acquire and develop a surgery center network.
 Advocate Health Care was the largest fully integrated healthcare delivery system in the state of Illinois; the partnership currently has a total portfolio of 15 surgery centers, with more in development.

 SwiftPath

 In May 2016, SCA made an investment in SwiftPath, LLC, which develops evidence-based, rapid recovery protocols that enable surgeons to perform hip and knee replacements in an outpatient setting.
 The SwiftPath platform includes patient engagement and education, patient selection criteria, and peer-reviewed surgical techniques.
 SCA currently has 43 outpatient facilities performing total joint replacements.

 One World Surgery

 SCA is the foundational corporate partner to the nonprofit One World Surgery.
 One World Surgery funds and operates an ambulatory surgery center located near Tegucigalpa, Honduras, on the grounds of a 2,000 acre orphanage (part of the Nuestros Pequeños Hermanos network) with more than 500 children.
-During week-long surgical medical mission trips to Honduras, US-based physicians, nurses, clinical and non-clinical personnel provide free surgical care to people who cannot afford care, or have limited access to care.
-The program partnered with the Holy Family Surgery Center.